The last part of a long road.

 Pain in the back

 Neck and back pain can prevail for the 3rd trimester.
-This is because the infant is continuously moving and due to the fact that she or he is growing and putting on weight.
+This is known as Thoracic Outlet Syndrom This is because the infant is continuously moving and due to the fact that she or he is growing and putting on weight.
 Also as the breast’s become heavier they put more stress on the back.
-In addition, the mum’s body will produce hormonal changes, which loosen the ligaments of the joints of the bones in the pelvic location so that the pelvis has the ability to open to deliver the baby.
-This makes it more difficult for the muscles of the hips and on the back which are already overworked and are now trying to do the job of the ligaments to keep the joints in place.
-It should also be noted as the brain will not distinguish between which ligaments should become more elastic to facilitate the birth.
-All the bodies ligaments may slacken, leaving mum’s to be open to ankle, knee, wrist and shoulder strains.
+In addition, the mam’s body will produce hormonal changes, which loosen the ligaments of the joints of the bones in the pelvic location so that the pelvis has the ability to open to deliver the baby.
+This makes it more difficult for the muscles of the hips and on the back which is already overworked and is now trying to do the job of the ligaments to keep the joints in place.
+It should also be noted as the brain will not distinguish between which ligaments should become more elastic to facilitate birth.
+All the body’s ligaments may slacken, leaving mam’s to be open to ankle, knee, wrist, and shoulder strains.
 This is why it is essential to rest as much as possible, to get regular pregnancy massages, and to use shoes that have arch assistance.
 No High heals.

 Heartburn / Indegestion.

 It is expected that mams to be will experience heartburn throughout the 3rd trimester.
 This takes place due to the fact that the growing uterus presses the stomach and moves it up from its usual position.
 Heartburn occurs because of the displaced stomach acid.
 To correct this, it is advisable to consume little meals regularly and attempt to consume 8 glasses of water a day, this is pretty difficult as the baby is probably also putting pressure on the bladder.
 Fried foods and anything carbonated ought to be avoided as much as possible to help reduce the pregnancy-induced heartburn.

 Piles and Varicose Veins